How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-Common Roots of Drain Blockages
+Common Causes of Drain Blockages

-- Soap scum and hair buildup in the bathroom drains
+- The buildup of soap and hair in bathroom drains

-- Tree roots developing into pipes outside the house
+- Tree roots expanding into pipes outside the house

 Dos

-1. Use a strainer or hair catcher
+1. Use a hair catcher

-2. Properly dispose of kitchen garbage
+2. Dispose of your kitchen garbage

-3. Perform periodic maintenance cleaning
+3. Perform regular Maintenance cleaning

 4. Use baking soda and vinegar.

-5. Contact a professional
+5. Call a professional

 Don’ts

-1. Do not use drain cleaners that contain chemicals.
+1. Don’t use chemical drain cleaners

-2. Do not flush items that aren’t decomposable in the toilet.
+2. Don’t flush non-decomposable items into the toilet.

 3. Don’t overlook warnings